Helium-3

-Helium-3 (3He see also helion) is a light, stable isotope of helium with two protons and one neutron (in contrast, the most common isotope, helium-4 has two protons and two neutrons).
-Other than protium (ordinary hydrogen), helium-3 is the only stable isotope of any element with more protons than neutrons.
-Helium-3 was discovered in 1939.
+Helium-3 (3He see also helion) is a light, stable isotope of helium with two protons and one neutron.
+(In contrast, the most common isotope, helium-4, has two protons and two neutrons.)
+Helium-3 and hydrogen-1 are the only stable nuclides with more protons than neutrons.
+It was discovered in 1939.
+Helium-3 atoms are fermionic and become a superfluid at the temperature of 2.491 mK.

 Helium-3 occurs as a primordial nuclide, escaping from Earth's crust into its atmosphere and into outer space over millions of years.
-Helium-3 is also thought to be a natural nucleogenic and cosmogenic nuclide, one produced when lithium is bombarded by natural neutrons, which can be released by spontaneous fission and by nuclear reactions with cosmic rays.
-Some of the helium-3 found in the terrestrial atmosphere is also an artifact of atmospheric and underwater nuclear weapons testing.
+It is also thought to be a natural nucleogenic and cosmogenic nuclide, one produced when lithium is bombarded by natural neutrons, which can be released by spontaneous fission and by nuclear reactions with cosmic rays.
+Some found in the terrestrial atmosphere is a remnant of atmospheric and underwater nuclear weapons testing.

-Much speculation has been made over the possibility of helium-3 as a future energy source.
-Unlike most nuclear fusion reactions, the fusion of helium-3 atoms releases large amounts of energy without causing the surrounding material to become radioactive.
-However, the temperatures required to achieve helium-3 fusion reactions are much higher than in traditional fusion reactions, and the process may unavoidably create other reactions that themselves would cause the surrounding material to become radioactive.
+Nuclear fusion using helium-3 has long been viewed as a desirable future energy source.
+The fusion of two of its atoms would be aneutronic, that is, it would not release the dangerous radiation of traditional fusion or require the much higher temperatures thereof.
+The process may unavoidably create other reactions that themselves would cause the surrounding material to become radioactive.

-The abundance of helium-3 is thought to be greater on the Moon than on Earth, having been embedded in the upper layer of regolith by the solar wind over billions of years, though still lower in abundance than in the Solar System's gas giants.
+Helium-3 is thought to be more abundant on the Moon than on Earth, having been deposited in the upper layer of regolith by the solar wind over billions of years, though still lower in abundance than in the Solar System's gas giants.